 If ratified, the Mercosur-EU trade deal may reinforce the parties’ commitment to climate action.
-Yet, its potential relevance is weakened by a language that often stops short of concrete commitments, as well as by political resistance.
+Yet, its potential relevance is weakened by a language that often stops short of concrete commitments, as well as political resistance.

 In September 2019, Heads of State and Government will gather at the United Nations Headquarters in New York to follow up and comprehensively review progress in the implementation of the 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs).
 The event is the first UN summit on the SDGs since the adoption of the 2030 Agenda in September 2015.

 A new form of organized crime has recently been emerging in the Amazon: illegal mining.
-Miners fell trees, use high-grade explosives to oblast soils and dredge riverbeds.
-But the impacts go beyond environmental damages, bringing with it a slew of other social problems.
+Miners fell trees, use high-grade explosives for blasting soils and dredge riverbeds.
+But the impacts go beyond environmental damage, bringing with it a slew of other social problems.
 Peace researcher Adriana Abdenur urges policymakers to improve coordination and argues that diplomacy may help prevent further conflicts, corruption and crime.

 Global progress towards achieving the SDGs is slow, and for many targets, off track.
 While SDG implementation is primarily a national task and responsibility, it also requires concerted international cooperation.
-Two arguments why foreign policy could play an important role in their achievement are presented here.
+This article presents two arguments why foreign policy could play an important role in their achievement.

 From conflict prevention to human rights protection – companies are vital for the success of the 2030 Agenda and foreign policy alike.
 But progress on SDG implementation in the business world is at a turning point.
-Foreign policy can and must play a decisive role by building a robust knowledge base, making use of economic diplomacy instruments and bringing trade and foreign direct investment in line with the SDGs.
+Foreign policy can and must play a decisive role by building a robust knowledge base, making use of economic diplomacy tools and bringing trade and foreign direct investment in line with the SDGs.

 A multi-sectoral and multilateral approach to South Asia's rivers could provide sustainable development, but it needs to include those already marginalised by a narrow development path.